 - Work to build your resume through new skills and experiences.

 - Search for your ideal position and apply heavily for it.

 - Keep an eye on the economy.
 If you are in a position for a new job now, make sure the market is capable of helping you find it.

-At Goodwill of Central and Northern Arizona, our team works closely with individuals who need those extra skills to find the job they desire.
+At Goodwill, our team works closely with individuals who need those extra skills to find the job they desire.
 We also offer a full network of companies that are looking for people with core skills.
 If you are finding it difficult to find a position that fits your needs, our team is ready to help you to explore new opportunities.